minhvblc/swift-SelfSignedCert/README.md

 <hr><strong>
-This repo is archived because I cannot maintain it anymore.
+This repo is going to be archived soon because I cannot maintain it anymore.
 If you want to be the new 'official' owner/maintainer of this library, please create a fork and let me know via an issue.
-I'll put a link to your fork in this Readme.
+I'll put a link to your fork in this README.
 </strong><hr>

 # SelfSignedCert